 Sequence and Prerequisites: None.

-Evaluation: Assessment is based on a combination of written analysis and demonstration of skills through video recorded performances.
+Evaluation: Assessment is based on a combination of written analysis, demonstration of skills through video recorded performances, and meaningful class participation.

 Course Classification: Simulation